 30 September 2023

-A story about responsibility, mental load, design, empathetic coding and traffic lights.
+A developer's tale about responsibility, mental load, design, empathetic coding and traffic lights.
 Buckle up.

 Here are code drafts of our logic and our life saver, respectively